AOEpeople/techradar/radar/2023-09-01/assisted-ai.md

 Developers should consider using generative artificial intelligence (AI) for a multitude of reasons:

 - **Code Enhancement**: Assisted AI offers intelligent code suggestions, optimizing and refactoring.
-It helps saving time and boosting quality and developer satisfaction.
+It helps save time and boost quality and developer satisfaction.
 - **Automated Testing**: It accelerates testing, identifies bugs, and generates test cases for more robust, reliable software.
 - **NLP-powered Documentation**: Assisted AI assists in writing precise, comprehensive documentation.
-- **Security**: Assisted AI can help identifying vulnerabilities.
+- **Security**: Assisted AI can help identify vulnerabilities.

 ### Providers and Solutions